dsw7/local-llm-benchmark/README.md

 ## Benchmarking LLM performance
 ### About
 This script runs a dummy prompt against a specified LLM on several machines and several times.
-The execution times are gathered from which the means and standard deviations are calcaluted.
-I use this program mainly to fine tune my hardware configurations.
+The execution times are gathered from which various basic statistics are computed.
+This allows me to get a rough estimation of how variables such as GPU models, available VRAM, etc., impact the overall performance of my LLMs on prem.

 ### Usage
 Copy the example TOML file: